+5. Successful completion of a culminating experience (i.e., comprehensive exam or thesis), and internship portfolio.

 6. All University regulations governing the master's degree apply to the Educational Specialist degree in School Psychology.

 7. Candidates are annually evaluated for specific professional competencies.
 If a candidate is found insufficient on one or more of the competencies, the candidate may be required to complete additional course work, practica, fieldwork, and/or other activities before being approved for the PPS intern or full credential and Ed.S.
 Degree.

 8. Certificate of Clearance prior to enrolling in practica (ED P 641A & B).

 9. Pass the Basic Skills Requirement prior to enrolling in practica (ED P 641A & B).

 10. Completion of the National School Psychology Examination (ETS/PRAXIS II #10400) prior to completion of the program.